Find Any Part in 3D: Related Work

 \section{Related Work}

 \mypar{Closed-world 3D segmentation.} 3D segmentation has been studied primarily in a closed world and with a coarse granularity that cannot go below whole objects.
 In specific settings such as indoor scenes or self-driving, state-of-the-art models are starting to achieve better generalization by training on multiple datasets, such as Mask3D~\cite{schult2023mask3d} and the PointTransformer series~\cite{zhao2021point, wu2022pt2, wu2024point}.
-However, these models are still limited to their benchmark settings, and can only segment whole objects rather than parts.
+However, these models are still domain-specific, and can only segment whole objects rather than parts.
 Part-level segmentation is less studied.
-Early efforts started with the \shapenetpart dataset~\cite{yi2016scalable} (16 object classes, $\leq 6$ parts per object). \partnete, a more recent part-level dataset combining PartNet-Mobility~\cite{xiang2020sapien} and PartNet~\cite{mo2019partnet}, introduces articulated objects but is still limited to only 45 categories.
+Early efforts started with the \shapenetpart dataset~\cite{yi2016scalable} (16 object classes, $\leq 6$ parts per object). \partnete introduces articulated objects but is still limited to only 45 categories.
 Due to the limited number of categories and shared orientations (\eg, chairs all facing right), state-of-the-art part-level models~\cite{qian2022pointnext, loizou2023cross} cannot generalize well.
-Our work tackles both the challenge of generalization and granularity -- our model is designed to be part-level, and can segment any object part in an open-world setting.
+Our work tackles both the challenges of generalization and granularity -- our model is part-level, and can segment any object part in an open-world setting.